What does it mean?

 So, when you create such a groundbreaking product or service, how do you market it effectively?
 How do you communicate such complexity of a product in a clear, consistent way in your content marketing?

-Go-To-Market Strategy for Innovative Offerings
+Go-To-Market Strategy for Innovative Product Launches

 In this episode of our Marketing Expert Chat series, Tammy does a brilliant job of breaking down how to launch an innovative product or service and build a successful go-to-market strategy.

 - The role of overall brand awareness in launching an innovative product

 - The 5 groups that make up the Diffusion of Innovation model

 - Multi-faceted approaches to educating target audiences on the solution your innovative product provides

 - And so much more!

 Even if your company doesn’t offer innovative solutions, there’s still so much to learn from Tammy’s advice!
 Tune in now for a deeper understanding of how to approach a Go-To-Market strategy for an innovative product or service.